 Apply now

-The mission of the Bachelor’s degree in Political Science is to build the characteristics of high intellect, moral integrity, enlightened citizenship, human solidarity, and responsible leadership by providing a balance of practical, theoretical, and applied course work in the concerned areas of study to students.
+The mission of the Bachelor of Arts in Political Science is to build the characteristics of high intellect, moral integrity, enlightened citizenship, human solidarity, and responsible leadership by providing a balance of practical, theoretical, and applied course work in the concerned areas of study to students.

 Program Educational Objectives

-The BA program in Political Science is designed to provide students with a full awareness of the discipline of Political Science.
+The BA in Political Science is designed to provide students with a full awareness of the discipline of Political Science.
 The major program will equip students with knowledge of the structures, institutions, and processes that make up the practice of domestic, regional, and global politics.
-The core curriculum is developed in a way to stimulate critical analysis and evaluation of the political conditions and cases examined.
-The department equips the students with the necessary oral and written skills that will afford them a smooth and solid transition into the graduate studies as well as professional preparation in areas which include: the public sector, Foreign Service, international and regional organizations, multi-national corporations, banking institutions, media and other enterprises.
+The core curriculum is developed to stimulate critical analysis and evaluation of the political conditions and cases examined.
+The Department equips the students with the necessary oral and written skills that will afford them a smooth and solid transition into the graduate studies as well as professional preparation in areas which include: the public sector, foreign service, international and regional organizations, multi-national corporations, banking institutions, media, and other enterprises.

 Program Learning Outcomes